-Once you have your strips, they need to be attached together by laying them at 90 degree angle to one another and sewing a seam corner to corner.
+Once you have your strips, they need to be attached together by laying them at a 90-degree angle to one another and sewing a seam from corner to corner.
 See the video for details on how to strip the pieces together.

 You need to have enough binding to get around your entire quilt with a good amount to spare.
 Extra is needed because of the mitered corners and more will be needed to join the fabrics at the end.

 Once you have the strips all into one long strip, then iron all of the seams open.
 Then iron the whole strip in half wrong sides together.
 You will have a long binding strip which is now 1.25" wide.
 Cut off the little ends which stick out where the fabrics were joined together.